Skip to Content

 Lamb Shoulder Chop

-Lamb has a subtle and naturally sweet flavor I love.
-One bite into the golden crisp crust and juicy, tender meat will have you coming back for more.
+Lamb has a naturally sweet flavor, and one bite into this juicy, tender meat will have you coming back for more.
+Here’s what you need to make it.

-• Olive Oil: Use olive oil to prevent the lamb chops from sticking to the pan; the oil helps create a beautiful crust.
+• Olive Oil: Rub the lamb with extra-virgin olive oil to prevent them from sticking to the pan.
+Plus, the oil creates a beautiful golden brown crust.

-• Garlic: I suggest using two cloves, but don’t let my recipe tell you how much garlic to use – measure with your heart; just keep in mind that garlic can easily burn and become bitter during the searing process, which is why I go light on it for this recipe.
+• Garlic: I recommend using two fresh garlic cloves, but measure with your heart.
+However, keep in mind that garlic can easily burn and become bitter during the searing process, which is why I go light on it for this recipe.

 • Rosemary: Fresh rosemary enhances the natural flavor of the lamb.